Helium6CRES/Sideband_Classification/README.md

 This code is intended to be used for the He-6 CRES experiment on experiment data that has already undergone clustering into individual tracks.

 The Sideband_Classification file will take this data and append onto it columns that classify each track status as a mainband or sideband, numbers each set of bands as a unique beta, and the calculated axial frequency of the set of bands, if not alone.
+Optionally it will also add phantom bands to this file, representing where mainbands would be based on pairs of lone sidebands.

 The Axial_Hist_Plot file takes the output CSV from Sideband_Classification and creates a histogram of the axial frequencies for each field, neglecting all zeroes.